YataoZhang/newbee-router/README.md

 # newbee-router

-A very easy-to-use router library based on hash.
+A very easy-to-use router library and based on browser hash.

 ## 初始化
 ```